liwuqiong/liwuqiong.github.io/_posts/2023-10/2023-10-01-The first day of October.md

+---
+layout: post
-# The first day of October
+title: The first day of October
+description:
+summary:
+comments: false
+tags:
+category: daily
+---

 10/1, the first day of october, less than 100 days of this year.